Welcome to EstateMate User Guide!

 • djob 2 deletes the job with job number 2 if it exists.

-3.3.3 Editing a Job: ejob
+3.2.3 Editing a Job: ejob

-Edits a maintenance job from the application.
+Edits a maintenance job in the application.

 Format: ejob JOB_NUMBER d/DESCRIPTION